Dr. Kristine Taniguchi-Quan

 Honors and Awards

-Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI) Student Travel Grant – Sensor Network Bootcamp in an Urban Environment, 2017.
+Consortium of Universities for the Advancement of Hydrologic Science, Inc. Student Travel Grant – Sensor Network Bootcamp in an Urban Environment, 2017.

 SDSU Inamori Fellowship, 2016-2017.